-Construction at Maules Creek started in January 2014 and at the end of June 2014 was more than 50 per cent complete.
-The project is one of the most significant investments currently underway in regional NSW.
-The project construction costs are estimated to total $767 million.
+Construction at Maules Creek started in January 2014 and at the end of September 2014 was 68 per cent complete, ahead of schedule and on budget.
+The project is currently the largest coal mine under construction in Australia.
+Project construction costs are estimated to be $670 million by March 2015 at the time when first coal is scheduled to be railed.

 When operating at full capacity Maules Creek is expected to employ about 450 people sourced predominantly from the local region in North Western New South Wales.